METACEO/nodejs.upscore/README.md

 var upscore = require("upscore");

 /* The file below will be made into an Underscore
-// template when it is updated and right after the
+// template when a poll is made and a change is
-// initial Upscore call.
+// found.
+With default Upscore settings, as below,
+// initialization will call the newTemplate function
+// (this saves us unnecessary reads and templating.)
 */

 upscore("./template.html",newTemplate);